Commercial Property SDLT Calculator UK 2026

 Over £5,000,0002%

 Example: A 10-year lease at £50,000 per annum with no premium.
-The NPV of the rent (at 3.5% discount rate) is approximately £418,000.
-SDLT on the NPV = 0% on first £150,000 + 1% on £268,000 = £2,680.
-No SDLT on the premium as there isn’t one.
+The NPV of the rent (discounted at 3.5%) is approximately £418,000.
+SDLT on the NPV = 0% on the first £150,000 + 1% on £268,000 = £2,680.
+There is no premium, so no further SDLT is due.
+The SDLT return must still be filed within 14 days even where rent is the only charge.

 Mixed-Use Properties: A Valuable Strategy